 I ended up adding 260pf of capacitance to the VFO LC circuit in order to have the trimmer at "half mesh" and to have the upper limit of the frequency be around 977.5kc.
 Low end is close to 470kc.
 One thing to remember is in the low tuning range the upper limit of VFO frequency is 955kc (at 500kc on the receiver) which actually occurs at turn 49.
-The 977.5kc is the VFO upper frequency at 52 turns from 470kc (turn 0) which should be the "start" frequency at the low end.
+The 977.5kc is the VFO upper frequency at 52 turns from 470kc (turn 0) which should be the "start" frequency at the low end of the 500-1500kc range.
 In testing, the upper limit VFO frequency is 968kc instead of 955kc which results in about a 10kc error at the upper end of the range.
 The overall accuracy of the R-389 tuning is dependent on the VFO tuning being exactly 470kc to 977.5kc in 52 turns.
 The f-change per turn is 9.76kc upon which the linearity of the tuning range depends.

 Comparison to the R-390A PTO - In comparison to the R-390A PTO, the R-389 VFO is significantly different.
 Although it's labeled a VFO, it is a PTO, that is, a ferrite core does travel through a coil to change the frequency of the oscillator.
 But, since the output frequency of the R-390A PTO is 2.455mc to 3.455mc and the output frequency of the R-389 VFO is 470kc to 977.5kc (or 977.5kc to 1955.0kc in the high tuning range,) the method of adjusting the end point error is different.
 A small trimmer inductor is used on the R-390A PTO because the amount of frequency change is very small compared to the operating frequency.
 With the R-389 VFO, a fairly large, 95pf max C, air trimmer capacitor is used.
 This is because the lower frequency requires a greater change in either L or C to adjust the end point and C is the easier to use to affect that greater change.
 Linearity is adjusted with an adjustable stack of shims on the R-389 VFO.